Behaviour Policy

 Restorative Conversation

 Conversation to be held between member of staff who was involved or who witnessed the activity.
-Phase leader to be called for if needed to join in the restorative conversation if it is at a significant level or repetitive.

-Name, please come and talk to me.
-I gave you a warning but you have continued to .
+“Name, please come and talk to me.
+I gave you a warning but you have continued to _____________.
 What can we do to resolve this?
 Is something wrong?…”

-“If you choose to continue to ———————– I will limit your playtime and will contact home.”
+“If you choose to continue to ———————– I will limit your playtime.”

 (Conversation to ideally take place outside the classroom or at least away from other children.
 On the playground, the child should be taken to a quieter and less crowded space; often the side of the playground).

-To be recorded on CPOMs if relevant for a specific child or if also a possible safeguarding concern.
+To only be recorded on CPOMs if relevant for a specific child or if also a possible safeguarding concern.

 Limited Playtime/Time out in another classroom to complete work

-Hurting another child, swearing directly at an adult, spitting, refusal to follow adult instruction, throwing equipment, leaving the classroom, disrupting others’ learning.
+As above but may skip straight to this stage for: hurting another child, swearing directly at an adult, spitting, refusal to follow adult instruction, throwing equipment, leaving the classroom, disrupting others’ learning.

 Parent informed by class teacher

-“Because you have , I am limiting your playtime/sending you to another class to complete your work (this might be immediate or the following break)”
+“Because you have_________________, I am limiting your playtime/sending you to another class to complete your work (this might be immediate or the following break)”

 Examples of activities that it may be appropriate for children to do if play is limited: write an apology note/letter, draw a reflective picture, sit and reflect on behaviour, tidy something up, set something up for the next lesson etc. Parallel teachers support each other in being present with the child for this time, to keep the child safe and provide support to improve behaviour moving forward.